ioet/time-tracker-ui/README.md

 Run `ng serve` to run the app in dev mode.
 After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
 The app will automatically reload if you change anything in the source files.

+## Prepare your environment for vscode

+Install the following extensions:

+- `EditorConfig for Visual Studio Code`.
+- `TSLint`
+- `Prettier - Code formatter`.
+- Go to user settings (`settings.json`) and enable formatting on save: `"editor.formatOnSave": true`.

 ## Code scaffolding